I-mimo/odin-recipes/README.md

 # odin-recipes

 a repo for odin practicing
+Here is my first HTML project with the odin project